Deeply Supervised Skin Lesions Diagnosis with Stage and Branch Attention: Proposed Methodology

 where $\mathcal{L}$ is a prior with non-zero probability while treating all other learning algorithms as having zero probability, $g$ is a machining learning algorithm trained on $t$ with the hyperparameter $\alpha$, and $y_i$ is the label for data $x_i$.

 Outliers and mislabelled data are expected to have high IH.
 Thus, IH analysis was applied in undersampling to remove those data with a high IH.
-This research uses the random forest as the machine learning method g, referenced from the imbalanced-learn study \citep{lemaitre2017imbalanced}.
-Datasets after sampling are renamed as IHISIC20000, RandISIC20000, IHPAD3000 and RandPAD3000.
-Randomly oversampling is applied to these four datasets.
-IH and Rand represent the dataset using instance hardness and random sampling methods for undersampling, respectively.
-Moreover, 20000 and 3000 are the total number of images in the datasets.
+This research uses the random forest as the machine learning method g, referenced from the imbalanced-learn study \citep{smith2014instance, lemaitre2017imbalanced}.

-\subsection{HierAttn Architecture}
+\subsection{HierAttn architecture}

-The standard transformer has been applied to process sequences of image patches to learn the inter-patch representations.
-However, this type of transformer method ignores the inductive biases (e.g., translation equivariance and locality) inherent to CNNs, which leads to poor performance while training with insufficient data \citep{dosovitskiy2020image}.
-MobileViT is a transformer-based method proposed to tackle the loss of inductive biases by taking convolution and transformer to form a hybrid block \citep{mehta2021mobilevit}.
-However, it can not thoroughly learn representations because the number of its layers is deficient.

-Multilevel loss is widely used to extract feature information from stages to improve the model’s performance.
-For instance, GoogleNet has three losses and adds them together to form the total loss in training \citep{szegedy2015going}.
-However, the features in various stages are fed into simple tensor operations separately.
-They do not have any correlation influence on each other.

-The paper introduces an efficient and lite Convolution-Transformer model [see Fig. \ref{fig:archi}].
-The main idea of this model is to hierarchically learn the local and global representations by utilising heterogeneous attention mechanisms.
-The hierarchical branches allow the network to keep various information from different depths of layers.
+The paper introduces an efficient and lite Convolution-Transformer model [see Fig. \ref{fig:archi}], HierAttn, for skin lesions diagnosis.
+The main idea of this model is to hierarchically learn the local and global representations by utilising various attention mechanisms.
+Branch attention allows the network to extract various levels of features from different layers.
+Moreover, the SCAttn module in our new HierAttn network leverages the DWSConv by supplementing global information to improve performance.
+The three novel mechanisms (i.e., SCAttn, stage attention, and branch attention) consume miniature parameters or no learnable parameter, which results in the tiny size of HierAttn.
+Besides, the stage attention utilises an effective self-attention hybridising convolution to keep inductive biases and reduce the latency, inspired by the MobileViT architecture \citep{mehta2021mobilevit}.
+The attention modules are described in the following sections.
+Detailed structures of HierAttn are shown in Table \ref{tab:hierattn}.